 The data included in these materials are for illustrative purposes only.
-The BLOOMBERG TERMINAL service and Bloomberg data products (the "Services") are owned and distributed by Bloomberg Finance L.P. ("BFLP") except (i) in Argentina, Australia and certain jurisdictions in the Pacific islands.
-Bermuda, China, India, Japan, Korea and New Zealand, where Bloomberg L.P. and its subsidiaries ("BLP") distribute these products, and (ii) in Singapore and the jurisdictions serviced by Bloomberg's Singapore office, where a subsidiary of BFLP distributes these products.
+The BLOOMBERG TERMINAL service and Bloomberg data products (the "Services") are owned and distributed by Bloomberg Finance L.P. ("BFLP") except (i) in Argentina, Australia and certain jurisdictions in the Pacific islands, Bermuda, China, India, Japan, Korea and New Zealand, where Bloomberg L.P. and its subsidiaries ("BLP") distribute these products, and (ii) in Singapore and the jurisdictions serviced by Bloomberg's Singapore office, where a subsidiary of BFLP distributes these products.
 BLP provides BFLP and its subsidiaries with global marketing and operational support and services.
 Certain features, functions, products and services are available only to sophisticated investors and only where permitted.
-BFLP, BLP and their affiliates do not guarantee the accuracy of prices or other information in the Services.
-Nothing in the Services shall constitute or be construed as an officing of financial instruments by BFLP, BLP or their affiliates, or as investment activities or recommendations by BFLP, BLP or their affiliates of an investment strategy or whether or not to "buy", "sell" or "hold" an investment.
+BFLP, BLP and their affiliates on oto quarantee the accuracy of prices or other information in the Services.
+Nothing in the Services shall constitute or be construed as an offering of financial instruments by BFLP, BLP or their affiliates, or as investment advice or recommendations by BFLP, BLP or their affiliates of an investment strategy or whether or not to "buy", "sell" or "hold" an investment.
 Information available via the Services should not be considered as information sufficient upon which to base an investment decision.
-The following are trademarks and service marks of BFLP, a Deartnership, or its subsidiaries.
-BLOOMBERG, BLOOMBERG ANXPMERE, BLOOMBERG ANXPM
+The following are trademarks and service marks of BFLP, a Darantee in the property rights in that name, mark or logo.
+All rights reserved. ©2019 Bloomberg.